Surviving roommate heard crying, voices the night Idaho students were slain

 What the roommates saw, heard

 D.M. told police she woke up around 4 a.m. to what sounded like Goncalves playing with her dog on the third floor of the home.
 D.M. then heard Goncalves say, “There’s someone here.”
-Police said this could have been Kernodle since phone records indicated Kernodle was on TikTok at 4:12 a.m.
+Police said this could have been Kernodle since investigators believe she received a DoorDash order around 4 a.m. and phone records indicated Kernodle was on TikTok at 4:12 a.m.

 D.M. said she looked outside her room after but didn’t see anything.